"""Parallel trainer for Mario Kart DS agents using DeSmuME, multiprocessing,

 from src.core.memory import read_clock

-from src.core.model import Genome, EvolvedNet
+from src.core.model import Genome, EvolvedNet, load_genome, save_genome

 from src.utils.vector import get_mps_device